 There is a system of chronic disease prevention partners who are interested in working with the Government of Ontario to help prevent chronic diseases.

-Ontario has a comprehensive but underutilized chronic disease prevention system already in place consisting of community health, public health, not-for-profit, and non-governmental organizations that work across the lifespan to prevent chronic diseases.
+Ontario has a comprehensive but underutilized chronic disease prevention system already in place consisting of community health, public health, not-for-profit, education, and non-governmental organizations that work across the lifespan to prevent chronic diseases.

 The expertise and networks of these organizations can be leveraged to support chronic disease prevention in Ontario.